UbuntuNoshi/PortX/README.md

 Return of the portfolio is the sum of all the weights times each assets's performance.
 This weighted return gives insight into the drivers of the portfolio's performance.

+Return | Relativity = Active Return

+This dimension is commonly called alpha*.
+It is the outperformance of one asset over another, or a group of assets over another group of assets ussually called an index or benchmark.

+*Active risk-adjusted retun is a superior measure but we are systematically getting there.

 Risk | Exposure = Contribution to risk

 Squareroot of the assets weight squared times its standard deviation squared plus the interaction part of the formula which is the squareroot(2*wi*wj*stdevi*stdevj*correlij) between each asset.

+Risk | Relativity = Active risk

+Much like active active return but it gauges the excess risk one or a group of assets have to another asset or group.
+Beta is the normal measure but the difference in downside risk and -beta is a measure more suited as you shouldnt get penalised for positive shocks.

+Exposure | Relativity = Relative bets

+Example is easier.
+Suppose you have A, set of assets, and B another set of assets.
+Weight of asset in A minus weight of asset in B.
+Where a not element of B, relative bet > 0
+Where b not element of A, relative bet < 0 where A is the asset/group of assets measured against asset or group of assets B, ussualy an benchmark or index.